Want to lean how to create a SaaS business financial model?

 Before we dive into the good stuff, let’s take a moment to make sure we’re all on the same page.

-Here’s a simplified definition of what a SaaS financial model is…
+Here’s a simplified definition of what a SaaS business financial model is…

 A SaaS financial model forecasts the future financial performance of a company.
 For SaaS companies, this usually focuses on three key statements: